itu-devops/flask-minitwit-mongodb/README.md

 Installation
 ====

-1. Download minitwitr-mongodb, then:
+1. Download flask-minitwit-mongodb, then:

-        cd minitwit-mongodb/
+        cd flask-minitwit-mongodb/

 2. Create a virtualenv and activate it: